theripper93/theripper-premium-hub/premium-changelogs/ripper-premium-dice.md

+## Version 1.3.0
+- Updated for latest dice so nice

 ## Version 1.2
 - Removed Patch requirement, DSN Patch is no longer required
 - Updated for latest Dice so Nice